section-engineering-education/engineering-education/content/articles/getting-started-with-burpsuite/index.md

 ![Foxyproxy Setup](/engineering-education/getting-started-with-burpsuite/foxysetup.png)

-Tittle - A name or a description.
+- Tittle - A name or a description.
-Proxy Type - HTTP.
+- Proxy Type - HTTP.
-Proxy IP Address - your localhost / interface (127.0.0.1).
+- Proxy IP Address - your localhost / interface (127.0.0.1).
-Port - The port you want burp suite to run on.
+- Port - The port you want burp suite to run on.

 ### Setting up DVWA
-We'll be making use of an intentionally vulnerable web application to teach some of the features of burp suite.
+We'll be making use of an intentionally vulnerable web application to learn some of the burp suite features.

-The Damn Vulnerable Web Application(DVWA) is a web application that is intentionally misconfigured and contains different security vulnerabilities for educational purposes.
+The Damn Vulnerable Web Application(DVWA) is a web application that is intentionally mis-configured and contains different security vulnerabilities for educational purposes.

 To set up DVWA, we'll be running it as a docker container.